nbrown5071/nbrown5071/README.md

 Here you can find my Portfoli Projects which demostrate my skills and proficiency with business analytic tools like SQL, Tableau, Excel, etc.
 <br/>
 <br/>
 Please take the time to view the README files.
-They contain relevant information for each project; project descrisption, findings, reviewer comments, etc.
+They contain relevant information for each project; project description, findings, reviewer comments, etc.
 <br/>
 <br/>
 Ice breaker portion/ about me: